jinjiel1994/CIS431-LabAssignment1/README.md

 Using the twirl filter to distort the images of bombus, compiled by both g++ and ispc.

+I tested them with 200 pixels radius and 3.14 radians angle. the c++ one costs 0.062439s, whereas the ispc one costs 0.017738s.

 Before compile the code, make sure you have installed ispc and the Cool Image (CImg) library of c++.

 * For compiling g++: